garnajee/removarr/README.md

 *build status:* ![build check](https://github.com/garnajee/removarr/actions/workflows/publish-image.yml/badge.svg)

 This is a web application, created to help you manually delete files present in the (Transmission `completed/`) download folder but not in the (Jellyfin) `medias/` folder.
+If you have separated folders it'll also works.

 Take a look at the screenshot of the web-app [here](https://zupimages.net/up/23/15/jhb0.png).